Skip to main content

 • Supply chain preferences — suitability, safety, and sustainability requirements

-• Campaign governance — campaign plans define authorized parameters; check_governance validates every transaction before execution
+• Campaign governance — campaign plans define authorized parameters; check_governance validates every transaction before execution, returns a governance_context token you attach to the buy envelope, and uses purchase_type to scope which rules apply (media_buy, rights_license, signal_activation, creative_services)

 • Policy registry — shared compliance policies (regulations and standards) referenced by ID, not written per-brand